CachingProvider to

 store-by-value and store-by-reference.

-and later to return a new copy of the entries when
+Cache and later to return a new copy of the entries when

-accessed from a Cache
+accessed from a Cache.

 The purpose of copying entries as they are stored in a Cache

-and again when they are returned from a Cache
+and again when they are returned from a Cache is to allow

 applications to continue mutating the state of the keys and values without causing

-side-effects to entries held by a Cache
+side-effects to entries held by a Cache.

-implementation to simply store and return references to
+Cache implementation to simply store and return references to

 the application provided keys and values, instead of making a copies as required by